JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

 Now the route runs in `1.550` seconds.
-An `4.109x` improvement from the original but not an improvement from the previous route.
+A `4.109x` improvement from the original but not an improvement from the previous route.

 {{< chart >}}
 type: 'bar',